learning-zone/angular-basics/README.md

 ```javascript
 myObservable.subscribe(myObserver);
 ```
-*Note: If you don't supply a handler for a notification type, the observer ignores notifications of that type.*
+*Note: If you don\'t supply a handler for a notification type, the observer ignores notifications of that type.*

 #### Q. ***What is multicasting?***